Skip to main content Scroll Top

 • The Advisory Board is EA’s main forum for relations with stakeholders;

-• The Technical Management Board (TMB) is responsible for coordinating the technical activities of EA.
+• The Technical Management Board (TMB) is responsible for coordinating the technical activities of EA;

 EA Management